25 products our editors tried and loved in June | CNN Underscored

 Charlotte Tilbury Hollywood Flawless Filter ($44; sephora.com)

-I first discovered this multi-use makeup product on TikTok, and I can confirm it’s absolutely worth the hype.
-I apply it all over my face using the sponge-tipped wand, and the lightweight formula instantly blends into my skin creating an illuminated, real-life Hollywood filter effect, just as its name implies.
+I first discovered this multiuse makeup product on TikTok, and I can confirm it’s absolutely worth the hype.
+I apply it all over my face using the sponge-tipped wand, and the lightweight formula instantly blends into my skin, creating an illuminated, real-life Hollywood filter effect, just as its name implies.
 For anyone looking to turn their summer glow up a notch, I highly recommend! — Stephanie Griffin, social media strategist

 AbsoluteJoi Daily Hydrating Moisturizing Cream ($42; amazon.com)

 This was my first time hopping on the tinted moisturizer trend and I am so glad I did.
 I highly recommend this AbsoluteJoi product on melanin skin.
-It’s formulated with Vitamin C, chamomile, green tea extract and of course, SPF 40!
+It’s formulated with Vitamin C, chamomile, green tea extract and, of course, SPF 40!
 This is my summer replacement for foundation.
-The cream evens out my skin tone with a beautiful glowy finish and the SPF is a plus. — Sarai Thompson, social media coordinator
+The cream evens out my skin tone with a beautiful glowy finish, and the SPF is a plus. — Sarai Thompson, social media coordinator

 Joey Healy Brow Architect Stylo ($29; amazon.com)

 After failing to maintain even a hint of a good eyebrow shape during the pandemic, my brows were in serious need of some help.
-Even though I have super thick, dark brows, I’ve always had some odd patchiness that can be tough to fix — until I started testing this product.
+Even though I have super-thick, dark brows, I’ve always had some odd patchiness that can be tough to fix — until I started testing this product.
 There are a million brow pencils on the market, but this one is the perfect balance of coverage and blendability.
 It helps my patchy spots without making the rest of my brows look too dark, and the angled pencil tip makes it so easy to achieve the exact look I want.
 I’ve been using this product for about two weeks now, and it’s already becoming one of my top go-to daily beauty products. — Hayley Saltzman, head of social media